stefanovertua/data-driven-analysis-of-a-beverage-retailer/README.md

 # DATA-DRIVEN ANALYSIS OF A BEVERAGE RETAILER

 ## Overview
-The project provides a comprehensive overview of a Beverage Retailer specialized in coffee, spanning from January 2019 to August 2011, offering insights into key performance indicators such as total sales, customer loyalty, sales trends over time, top-performing customers, product popularity, and geographical sales distribution.
+The project provides a comprehensive overview of a Beverage Retailer specialized in coffee, spanning from January 2019 to August 2021, offering insights into key performance indicators such as total sales, customer loyalty, sales trends over time, top-performing customers, product popularity, and geographical sales distribution.

-The Beverage Retail operates across three countries, serving a broad customer base.
+The Beverage Retailer operates across three countries, serving a broad customer base.

 The analysis was conducted using Microsoft Excel, leveraging its data analytics capabilities to visualize trends and support data-driven decision-making.

 The analysis is based on an online database which can be downloaded [here](https://www.kaggle.com/datasets/mohammadkaiftahir/coffee-orders-data). <br>
-The dashboard can be downloaded here (INSER LINK OR EMBEDD)
+The whole Excel file can be downloaded [here](Retailer_Sales_Dashboard.xlsx).

 ## **Table of Contents** <br>
 - [Dataset](#dataset) <br>